charanjit-singh/flappy-in-c/README.md

 # flappy-in-c
-flappy bird in c
+~flappy~ Floppy bird in c

-change kar agar koi kami hai toh
+Don't read the code, that was the first time I wrote the actual code.

+It only works in windows, PRs are welcome